Alcohol Counselling in Essendon & Moonee Ponds

 Alcohol is often used to relax, socialise or unwind.
-However, when drinking becomes difficult to control or begins to negatively affect health, relationships, work or day-to-day functioning, it may be time to seek support.
+However, when drinking becomes difficult to control or begins to negatively affect health, relationships, work, study or day-to-day functioning, it may be helpful to seek support.

-At The Victorian Psychology Clinic, we provide alcohol misuse counselling for adolescents and adults in Essendon, Moonee Ponds and via telehealth.
-We support clients who may be experiencing problematic drinking, binge drinking, cravings, difficulty cutting back, or a growing reliance on alcohol as a way of coping.
+Psychologists consulting at The Victorian Psychology Clinic provide alcohol counselling for adolescents and adults in Essendon, Moonee Ponds and via telehealth.
+Support may be helpful for people experiencing problematic drinking, binge drinking, cravings, difficulty cutting back, or a growing reliance on alcohol as a way of coping.

 Problematic alcohol use can develop for many reasons and is often influenced by a combination of psychological, social and biological factors.
 For some people, alcohol use is linked to stress, anxiety, trauma, low mood or other emotional difficulties.
-Our psychologists take a compassionate, respectful and individualised approach to support, and where appropriate we work collaboratively with general practitioners, psychiatrists and other treating professionals involved in a client’s care.
+Psychologists consulting at VPC take a compassionate, respectful and individualised approach to support, and where appropriate, may work collaboratively with general practitioners, psychiatrists and other treating professionals involved in a client’s care.

 Signs That Alcohol Use May Be Becoming a Problem

-Not everyone experiencing alcohol-related difficulties drinks every day.
+Not everyone who experiences alcohol-related difficulties drinks every day.
 For some people, the pattern may involve binge drinking, periods of increased use, or repeated attempts to cut back that do not last.

 - drinking more than intended or for longer than planned